 - Releases for employees who are terminated

-- Non-competition and confidentiality clauses and employment agreement
+- Non-competition and confidentiality clauses and employment agreements

 The firm also handles a broad range of litigation, including wrongful discharge claims and employment discrimination.
 The firm represents employers with respect to charges filed with the Pennsylvania Human Relations Commission and Equal Employment Opportunity Commission, and defends cases in the courts on these charges.